lambertciata/ONE-Record/working_draft/API/docs/dm-visualizer.md

 Our objective is to have an automated tool that allows to transcribe the ontology into a visual version.

 # Data Model Visualizer
-The tool is based on:
-- The open-source DBML language as described here: https://dbml.dbdiagram.io/home/
-- The open-source SQL Schema Visualizer available here: https://github.com/sqlhabit/sql_schema_visualizer
+The tool is based on the open-source SQL Schema Visualizer available here: [https://github.com/sqlhabit/sql_schema_visualizer](https://github.com/sqlhabit/sql_schema_visualizer)

-We host the tool on GitHub: https://aloccid-iata.github.io/ontology_visualizer/ (temporary repository)
+We host the tool on GitHub: [https://aloccid-iata.github.io/ontology_visualizer/](https://aloccid-iata.github.io/ontology_visualizer/) (temporary repository)

 The tool has been customized to fit our needs in terms of visual and features.

-# Ontology to DBML
-The first step is to put the ontology, or at least the part we want to disaply in DBML format.

-*to be further documented as relevant*

 # Data Mdodel Visualizer in details
+## Preparing the ontology

+The ontology in its TTL format cannot be used directly in the Visualizer, it needs to be  transcribed in the format used by the SQL Schema Visualizer.

+// to be further documented

-## Main aspects
+## Main technical aspects

-*to be further documented as relevant*
+// to be further documented

 ## Additional features
 Additional features have been added to enhance the user experience and facilitate the understanding of the data model.